 On your home screen click on the Health App – it’s the one with the heart on it.
 This will take you to the Dashboard page of the Health App.
 On the bottom right of the screen, you’ll see the Medical ID icon.
 Click on it.

-And you’ll be taken to the Medical ID screen.
-Click on the red link that says Create Medical ID.
+On the Medical ID screen, click on the red link that says Create Medical ID.

 By the way, none of the information in your Medical ID is shared with any of the other apps on your phone.

 Put all the information you possibly can into your Medical ID.